 John Cox 1889-1918

-John Cox was born in Melbourne, Derbyshire, in 1889.
+John Cox was born at Melbourne, Derbyshire, in 1889.
 He was serving in the 17th Battalion of the West Yorkshire Regiment (Princes of Wales’s Own) during the First World War when he was killed in action: he was 19 years old.

 George Alan Cox 1915-1915